Old NCERT vs. New NCERT debate: As a UPSC aspirant, should you read old NCERT books OR should you just focus on the new NCERTs?

-In this post, we shall brief you the significance of NCERT books, list of important NCERT books, provision to buy NCERT books online, and finally, answer to the debate – Old NCERT or New NCERT.
+In this post, we shall brief you on the significance of NCERT books, a list of important NCERT books, a provision to buy NCERT books online, and finally, an answer to the debate – Old NCERT or New NCERT.

 The Significance of NCERT Books for UPSC Exam Preparation

 If you are an IAS aspirant, NCERT textbooks are your best friends.
 Yes, NCERT textbooks are not only useful for school examinations but can help you fetch valuable marks in the IAS exam as well.
 UPSC asks many questions from NCERT textbooks.

 If you are an IAS aspirant, we recommend you start with Class 6 NCERTs.
 If you cover Class 6 to Class 12 of all humanities subjects, you will develop a clear understanding of almost all basic concepts.
 You should also cover relevant chapters of Science books.